CFC-Servers/GLuaTest/README.md

 It's actually extremely simple to run GLuaTest locally.

-Just put GLuaTest into your `addons/` directory, set `gluatest_enable 1` on the server, and restart!
+Just put GLuaTest into your `addons/` directory and restart!

 All of your tests will run when the server starts up and you can view the output in the server console/logs.